CanFam23/BookRecommender/README.md

 Start typing the title of a book in the search box, and a list of suggestions will appear.
 To ensure a successful search, make sure to select a book from the options provided.
 It may take a few moments for the results to display.

-What the page should look like after searching for a book (It'll display up to 9 similar books)
+What the page should look like after searching for a book (It'll display up to 9 similar books):

 ![Example Image](exampleImg.png)

 ## Future To-Do